 This course introduces students to various models of public policy analysis and evaluation as a foundation to developing a viable public policy research project.

 Public policy and public policy recommendations are often derived from or constructed upon social science research.
-Not only does this course prepare doctoral students to conduct their own robust research, it equips students with the toolkit needed for the full evaluation of research used as justification for particular policies.
+Not only does this course prepare the doctoral-level student to conduct his/her own robust research, but it equips the student with the toolkit needed for the full evaluation of research used as justification for particular policies.